 Your playbook should include a concise value proposition deliverable in 1-2 sentences.
 Successful cold calls follow a structure with a compelling opening, clear value proposition, and natural transitions.

-• Include open-ended questions to encourage dialogue
+Include open-ended questions that encourage dialogue and gather valuable information about prospect challenges.

 "I don't have time right now"